A menstrual cup buyer’s guide for newbies and pros alike

-The answer to each and every one of these questions is, it depends.
-The emphasis here is that there’s no exact formula or algorithm that can predict the perfect cup for your unique body.
+The answer to each and every one of these questions is it depends.
+The emphasis here is that there’s no exact formula or algorithm that can predict the perfect menstrual cup for your unique body.
 The best way to get started is, well, by doing exactly what you’re doing: Research!

-Then, get familiar with your vaginal anatomy, try finding and feeling your cervix, and buy whichever cup sounds like it meets the criteria you’re looking for.
+Then, get familiar with your vaginal opening , try finding and get to know your cervix, take note of your menstrual flow, and buy whichever cup sounds like it meets the criteria you’re looking for.
 If the first one doesn’t work, no worries.
-Figure out what about it was incompatible with your body and your needs, and then use that information to try again.
+There is a learning curve—but the learning process will help you figure out what about a certain cup was incompatible with your body and your needs, and then use that information to try again.